-This prospectus generally covers the (i) resale of all shares received by the Selling Stockholder in connection with the transactions contemplated by the Equity Purchase Agreement and (ii) resale of all shares of Common Stock that are issuable upon conversion by the Selling Stockholder of the Company's Series B-2 Preferred Stock.
+This prospectus generally covers the resale of all shares received by the Selling Stockholders in connection with the transactions contemplated by the Purchase Agreement, including any shares of Common Stock issued or issuable upon exercise of all Warrants held by the Selling Stockholders.

-The Selling Stockholder may sell all, some or none of its shares in this offering.
+The Selling Stockholders may sell all, some or none of its shares in this offering.
 See "Plan of Distribution."